-Join Tim Grey for an in-depth discussion in this video Toning down color in skin, part of Up and Running with Color Correction in Photoshop CC.
+Join Tim Grey for an in-depth discussion in this video Toning down color in skin, part of Learning Color Correction in Photoshop (2013).

 Accurate and pleasing color can always be important in an image, but when were talking about skin tones it can be all the more important.
 In this photo, for example, the skin in this woman is looking a little bit ruddy.
 We've got some red tones that are a bit too saturated, and so we'd like to tone those down.
 To do that I'll reduce saturation and that should take care of most of the problem.
 I'll go ahead and start by creating a hue saturation adjustment layer.
 So I'll click on the add adjustment layer button at the bottom of the layers panel and I'm going to choose hue saturation from the pop-up menu.
 And then I can reduce saturation but I want to reduce saturation just for those skin tones.

 So I'm going to change the master pop-up so that we are reflecting the red values.
 I'll then increase the value for saturation so that we can confirm that the correct range is being affected.
 As needed I can adjust the range of colors with the color gradients down below.
 The lighter grey shows the color range that is being completely effected by the adjustment.
 And the darker grey shows the area of transition.
 In this case, I might bring the handles inward just a little bit to tighten up the transition on either side.
 But then I might expand the range just a little bit so that we're making to get.
 All of those skin tones.